danstocker-legacy/nodes/README.md

 ### Generic

-- *Noop*: simply forwards input to output
+- `Noop`: Forwards input to output.
-- *Stringifier*: forwards input to output stringified
+- `Stringifier`: Sends string representation of input to output.
-- *JsonStringifier*: forwards object input to output stringified as a JSON
+- `JsonStringifier`: Sends object input to output as JSON string.
-- *Logger*: logs input to console
+- `Logger`: Logs input to console.
-- *LineSplitter*: forwards input to output breaking text up into lines
+- `LineSplitter`: Splits input text and sends individual lines to output.
+- `Splitter`: Forwards input to multiple outputs.
+- `SuperNode`: Groups nodes into a single node.

 ### Functional

-- *Filter*: filters input and forwards to output only when conditions are met
+- `Filter`: Outputs only those inputs that satisfy the specified filter callback.
-- *Mapper*: maps input values before forwarding them to output
+- `Mapper`: Sends mapped input to output.

 ### Timing

-- *Delayer*: forwards input to output delayed
+- `Delayer`: Forwards input to output with a delay.
-- *Debouncer*: forwards batches of input to output debounced
+- `Debouncer`: Forwards batches of input values with debouncing.
-- *Throttler*: forwards batches of input to output throttled
+- `Throttler`: Forwards batches of input values with throttling.
-- *Interval*: emits null on its output at every interval
+- `Interval`: Outputs `null` at intervals.

 ### StdIO

-- *StdIn*: emits buffers received on `process.stdin` to output
+- `StdIn`: Takes input from `process.stdin` and sends it to output.
-- *StdOut*: forwards input to `process.stdout`
+- `StdOut`: Forwards input to `process.stdout`.
-- *StdErr*: forwards input to `process.stderr`
+- `StdErr`: Forwards input to `process.stderr`.

 Implementing a node class
 -------------------------

 TBD

-Creating an ad-hoc supernode
+Creating an ad-hoc super-node
 ----------------------------

 TBD

-Implementing a supernode class
+Implementing a super-node class
 ------------------------------

 TBD